Myfithub12/Original-Project/README.md

-A siplified bio about my life
+A simplified bio about my life.
+Each html is just a snippet of my life.